 • Priority: All Virgin Media cable customers have free access to Priority, where they have the opportunity to enter exclusive prize draws, while receiving a range of ongoing perks and regular offers – from complimentary sausage rolls from Greggs through to Movie Mondays with ODEON.
 Since it launched in 2011 it has provided more than £210m in value and savings to customers.

 • VOLT: Virgin Media O2 launched its first ever joint product, Volt, in October 2021, which offers exclusive benefits when your household is with both Virgin Media and O2.
-Alongside double mobile data, roaming in 75 countries and up to £150 off a connected device, new and existing customers who take a Virgin Media broadband service and an eligible O2 Pay Monthly plan will receive a broadband speed boost to the next tier available at no extra cost.
+Virgin Media O2 launched its first ever joint product, Volt, in October 2021, which offers exclusive benefits when your household is with both Virgin Media and O2.
+Alongside double mobile data and roaming in 75 countries, new and existing customers who take a Virgin Media broadband service and an eligible O2 Pay Monthly plan will receive a broadband speed boost to the next tier available (up to a max of 1Gbps)

 • Stream: Virgin Media recently launched Stream, which brings together entertainment subscriptions and free TV channels into one monthly package.
 Customers can get 10% credit back every month on the subscriptions they add to Stream, with all subscriptions available on 30-day contracts, meaning customers are in control of their spending and pay only for channels that suit them while earning credit at the same time.